Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 [View live project Here](https://life-in-blog-cd65fb4d61a0.herokuapp.com/)
 ***

 Life in Blog is a user centric app designed to enable users to follow and extract inspiration from others life experiences.
 Users can blog their life experiences, be it travel, food, books, film or day to day life.
 A tough life experience blog for others may help to avoid a pitfall in the road.
-A great TV series recomendation may fuel a weekend binge watch.
-Life in Blog allows users to write about all of lifes experiences, ups and downs, find inspiration for their next move.
+A great TV series recommendation may fuel a weekend binge watch.
+Life in Blog allows users to write about all of life’s experiences, ups and downs, find inspiration for their next move.

 ![Mock Up](static/Images/mockup.png)